 Always contact a certified electrician for mains powered electrical wiring.

 Information may contain errors.
 Information may be incomplete.
-Information is provided for personal education only.
+Information is provided for my own personal education only.
+No warranty.
 No guarantees.
-No warranty.
-Use at own risk.
-Indoor use only.
-Max one per customer.

 Neutral is a circuit conductor that normally completes the circuit back to the source.

 In the TN-S (separate neutral from earth, as opposed to TN-C combined neutral and earth) system, separate neutral and protective earth conductors are installed between the equipment and the source of supply (generator or electric utility transformer).
 Normal circuit currents flow only in the neutral, and the protective earth conductor bonds all equipment cases to earth to intercept any leakage current due to insulation failure.
 The neutral conductor is connected to earth only at the building point of supply, but no common path to ground exists for circuit current and the protective conductor.

 Protective earth is connected to a shared terminal block in both the meter box and any sub boards and connected to the single protective earth ground stake at the point of entry (meter box).
 Protective earth does not go through any breakers and is wired to each individual GPO directly.
 Protective earth should not have any current flowing during normal operations.
 Protective earth is there to ensure it is the preferred path for electrical current to flow to earth and not through you, in case of electrical equipment insulation failure.
 The overload protection of the circuit breaker will trip in such situations as this is similar to a short circuit.
 Note the trip curve of a thermal breaker.
 More on this later.

 The protective earth ground stake should be placed where the power comes in from the street.
 This is to ensure there is a single known return path back to the street transformer in case of equipment insulation failure.

 If you run a long cable from a meter box to a shed sub board, the protective earth wire is part of this cable.